Repository Explorer

 • The collaboration flows (including Change Management) are located under Collaboration:

-• The others can be found under Compliance:
+• The Compliance flows are located under Compliance:

 Once a flow is imported, you will find all governance templates in QLM under “Governance